Crestron/CH5ShellUtilitiesCli/src/cli/update-project/README.md

 This validation will review the settings in project configuration file and inform the developer of any invalid configuration before running the browser or running on the touch screen.
 During the 'start' / 'build' process, this script will be executed and if there are errors (not warning), the script will not continue to the next step.
 ```

+### How to test

+npm pack / yarn pack

 ### Copyright

-Copyright (C) 2021 to the present, Crestron Electronics, Inc.
+Copyright (C) 2022 to the present, Crestron Electronics, Inc.

 All rights reserved.